Here is the full Simon Pegg panel from MCM London.

 In a recent interview with Empire Magazine, the dynamic duo expanded a bit on the film’s title and gave a brief plot synopsis.

 “20 years after attempting an epic pub crawl, five childhood friends reunite when one of them becomes hell-bent on trying the drinking marathon again.
 They are convinced to stage an encore by mate Gary King, a 40-year old man trapped at the cigarette end of his teens, who drags his reluctant pals to their home town and once again attempts to reach the fabled pub, The World’s End.
 As they attempt to reconcile the past and present, they realise the real struggle is for the future, not just theirs but humankind.
 Reaching The World’s End is the least of their worries.”

 Shaun of the Dead was Pegg and Wright’s homage to horror, Hot Fuzz to action films, The World’s End seems like it could be their homage to sci-fi disaster films.
 Could we possibly be looking at their answer to an Alien invasion movie?

-The pair are scheduled to start shooting in the Autumn and are aiming for a 2013 release.
+The pair is scheduled to start shooting in the Autumn and are aiming for a 2013 release.
 I can’t wait for this movie.
-I’ll see you at The worlds end.
+I’ll see you at The world’s end.